Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: INTRODUCTION

 It is crucial to consider these effects consistently to treat the scattering processes in the magnetar magnetosphere.
 These effects alter the reaction rate of induced Compton scattering in the scattering cross-section.
 Therefore, we aim to cohesively integrate these effects into the Thomson cross-section for magnetized \(e^{\pm}\) plasma.

-We believe that collective Thomson scattering can provide a unified explanation for both magnetic field effects and plasma effects.
-Collective Thomson scattering is a theory that considers particle correlations in plasma.
-This theory deals with scattering induced by plasma density fluctuations and considers the interactions among many charged particles in plasma \citep{1960CaJPh..38.1114F,1960RSPSA.259...79D,1960PhRv..120.1528S}.
-Collective Thomson scattering has been widely studied in the field of plasma physics \citep{hutchinson_2002,2012FuST...61..104F} and applied to precise measurements of ion temperature in laboratory plasma experiments \citep{1983IJIMW...4..205W,PhysRevLett.62.2833,2019HEDP...32...82B,2020PhPl...27j3104S}.
+We believe that CTS can provide a unified explanation for both magnetic field effects and plasma effects (see the book \citet{2012FuST...61..104F} for CTS).
+CTS describes the generation of scattered waves through the interaction of electromagnetic waves propagating in plasma with plasma waves or density fluctuations of ions and electrons.
+This theory considers interactions among numerous charged particles (the analog of Debye screening in a thermal plasma) and is used for exploring physical properties of plasma through scattering induced by the screening field around ions \citep{1960CaJPh..38.1114F,1960RSPSA.259...79D,1960PhRv..120.1528S}.
+CTS has been widely studied in the field of plasma physics \citep{hutchinson_2002,2012FuST...61..104F} and applied to precise measurements of ion temperature in laboratory plasma experiments \citep{1983IJIMW...4..205W,PhysRevLett.62.2833,2019HEDP...32...82B,2020PhPl...27j3104S}.
 However, most of the existing research in this theory deals with scattering in ion-electron plasma.
 Thomson scattering in $e^{\pm}$ plasma has been studied without a background magnetic field \citep{1992PhFlB...4.2669S}. \citet{1992PhFlB...4.2669S} showed that electrons and positrons completely cancel the collective effect.
 However, the collective scattering behavior in the presence of a background magnetic field has yet to be studied as far as we know.

+CTS is a distinct theoretical concept from induced Compton scattering.
+In CTS theory, scattered electromagnetic waves are generated by the beat between the incident electromagnetic wave and pre-existing density fluctuations.
+In contrast, for induced Compton scattering, density fluctuations arise from the beat between incident and scattered electromagnetic waves.
+In this paper, we employ CTS to calculate the Compton scattering cross-section per particle in the low-frequency limit and apply it to induced Compton scattering by assuming that the CTS picuture is also valid for the induced process.